Prerequisite Coursework from a Regionally Accredited College or University Include:

 - A letter of eligibility or conditional eligibility contingent upon successful graduation with a Bachelor’s degree.
 Degree candidates must submit a letter of "anticipated graduation" from the registrar's office of their school.

-- A brief biographical sketch that includes a personal statement describing why the applicant has chosen the field of Medical Laboratory Science
+- A one-page biographical sketch and personal statement describing why the applicant has chosen the field of Medical Laboratory Science

 - Official foreign transcript evaluation to be forwarded to the Program Director, UF Health Jacksonville School of Medical Laboratory Science, by the transcript evaluation office.
 (Foreign degree applicants only.)